-Pursuit intervention is an attempt to terminate the ability of a suspect to continue to flee in a motor vehicle through tactical application of technology, tire deflation devices, blocking, boxing-in, PIT, ramming or roadblock procedures.
+Pursuit intervention is an attempt to terminate the ability of a suspect to continue to flee in a motor vehicle through tactical application of technology.
+Induce-to-stop techniques are intended to induce, but not force, the fleeing driver to stop.
+These are techniques that make it difficult for a driver to continue to flee, but not entirely impossible.
+The techniques include: